Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Introduction

-Thermal leptogenesis in a canonical seesaw provides a simple yet compelling mechanism for explaining the observed baryon asymmetry of the Universe \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma}.
-It connects the matter-antimatter asymmetry with the origin of non-zero neutrino mass as revealed by oscillation experiments \cite{deSalas:2017kay,T2K:2015sqm,IceCube:2015fuw,Bahcall:2004mz, Super-Kamiokande:2001bfk,KamLAND:2002uet} via the type-1 seesaw framework \cite{Minkowski:1977sc,Gell-Mann:1979vob,Sawada:1979dis,PhysRevLett.44.912,Schechter:1980gr, Valle:2015pba}.
+Thermal leptogenesis in a canonical seesaw provides a simple yet compelling mechanism for explaining the observed baryon asymmetry of the Universe \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma,Pilaftsis:2003gt,Pilaftsis:2005rv,Nardi:2006fx}.
+It connects the matter-antimatter asymmetry with the origin of non-zero neutrino mass as revealed by oscillation experiments \cite{deSalas:2017kay,T2K:2015sqm,IceCube:2015fuw,Bahcall:2004mz, Super-Kamiokande:2001bfk,KamLAND:2002uet} via the type-I seesaw framework \cite{Minkowski:1977sc,Gell-Mann:1979vob,Sawada:1979dis,PhysRevLett.44.912,Schechter:1980gr, Valle:2015pba}.
 This mechanism is based on the $CP$ violating out-of-equilibrium decay of heavy right-handed neutrinos (RHNs) to SM leptons and Higgs, producing a net lepton asymmetry which finally gets converted to the baryon asymmetry via the electroweak (EW) sphalerons \cite{Sakharov:1967dj,Kuzmin:1985mm}.
-A common assumption in this framework is that the lightest RHN, $N_1$ is the primary contributor to the final $B-L$ asymmetry as any asymmetries generated by the decays of heavier RHNs ($N_2,N_3$) are presumed to be erased by the lepton number violating processes mediated by $N_1$ \cite{Buchmuller:2004nz}.
+A common assumption in this framework is that the lightest RHN, $N_1$ is the primary contributor to the final $B-L$ asymmetry, as any asymmetries generated by the decays of heavier RHNs ($N_2,N_3$) are presumed to be erased by the lepton number violating processes mediated by $N_1$ \cite{Buchmuller:2004nz}.
 This assumption simplifies the analysis of thermal leptogenesis, effectively decoupling the dynamics of $N_1$ from $N_2$ and $N_3$.
-We find that this is true only if all the RHNs ($N_1, N_2$ and $N_3$) are in strong washout regime.
-However, we saw that, to satisfy the neutrino masses and mixing given by the low energy neutrino oscillation data, at most one of the RHNs can be in the weak washout regime.
-This leads to, if $N_1$ is in the weak washout regime, then the washout parameters of $N_2$ and $N_3$ can be chosen in such a way that the impact of heavier RHNs ($N_2$ and $N_3$) on the final $B-L$ asymmetry is negligible.
-On the other hand, if $N_2$ or $N_3$ is in weak washout regime, then the asymmetry produced by them can affect the final $B-L$ asymmetry even if $N_1$ is in the weak washout regime, which we call the memory effect.
-In this work, we study the memory effect by solving the required Boltzmann equations involving the decay, inverse decays as well as scattering processes.
+However, as we delineate in this paper, the validity of this assumption is not always correct.